How to Handle Dropship Returns

 The Product Doesn’t Fit Right or they Ordered the Wrong Size

 Since you can’t try on items of clothing or jewelry when you order online, customers might want to make a return because they accidentally purchased an item in the wrong size.
-Your supplier may account for these factors in their return policy.
+Your supplier may account for these factors in their dropshipping return policy.
 But sometimes, they won’t accept returns when a customer is the one who made a mistake.

 Knowing the ins and outs of your supplier’s policy will help you a great deal in this situation.